'Unamerican And Unacceptable': Gov. Tom Wolf Says Potential Overturning Of Roe V. Wade Puts Right To Make Own, Private Medical Decisions At Risk

 “The issue of standing up for life, and providing dignity for the born and unborn is something that has always had a lot of bipartisan support.
 So it’s not just looking at what’s ahead but also what we’ve done and again standing up for the dignity of the born and unborn,” Jason Gottesman, with the PA House Republican Caucus, said.

-Meanwhile, Gov. Wolf says barriers to abortion can keep women in poverty.READ MORE: Philadelphia Tourism Bouncing Back From Pandemic Lows
+Meanwhile, Gov. Wolf says barriers to abortion can keep women in poverty.READ MORE: Here's Why Flowers, Jewelry Will Cost More For Mother’s Day In 2022

 “Barriers to abortion do not keep women or children safe.
 In reality, those barriers hurt the very people they are supposedly intended to protect,” Wolf said.